Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Geforce GTX 760 should theoretically be a lot faster than the Radeon HD 4850 2GB overall. (explain)
+Memory BandwidthPerformance-wise, the Geforce GTX 760 should theoretically be quite a bit better than the Radeon HD 4850 2GB in general. (explain)

-Texel RateThe Geforce GTX 760 will be a lot (approximately 276%) more effective at AF than the Radeon HD 4850 2GB. (explain)
+Pixel RateThe Geforce GTX 760 is much (about 214%) more effective at FSAA than the Radeon HD 4850 2GB, and capable of handling higher screen resolutions more effectively. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison